drewandersonnz/ocm-container-archive/README.md

 You can also set defaults on forwardability or cache file location, however that's outside the scope of `ocm-container`.

 On a Mac, it seems that it doesn't follow the default kinit functionality where /tmp/krb5cc_$UID is the default cache file location, so you have to explicitly set it with an env var.
 If you're troubleshooting this, it might help to run `kdestroy -A` to remove all previous cache files, and run `kinit` with the `-V` to display where it's outputting the cache file.
 On my machine, it was originally attempting to put this into an API location that's supposed to be windows specific.

+### Automatic Login
+We've built in functionality to simplify the cluster login steps.
+Now within the contianer you can run `sre-login cluster-id` and it will refresh your ocm login, create a tunnel within the container if necessary, and then log-in to the cluster.

+`sre-login` accepts both a cluster-name or a cluster-id.
+If the cluster-name is not unique, it will not ask which one, but display the clusters and exit.